 We provide interim, emergency assistance with basic needs for those unable to provide for themselves.
 Basic needs include shelter, food, medications, rent, utilities, etc. Assistance is issued in the form of vouchers for these items paid directly to a vendor.
 We will also refer you to other programs that will help you to meet these basic needs.

-We are sometimes confused with NH Department of Health and Human Services.
 We do not issue food stamps, Medicaid or cash assistance.
 NH Department of Health and Human Services administers these programs.
 Please see The New Hampshire Department of Health and Human Services Official Website for more information on these programs.

 Elizabeth Dionne, Welfare Director